 Children’s savings accounts function in much the same way as their adult equivalents, offering a safe place to keep money and rewarding savers with interest for doing so.
-However, although broadly similar, children’s savings account do tend to differ in three areas.
+However, although broadly similar, children’s savings accounts do tend to differ in the following 3 areas.

 If you’re trying to encourage kids to save, the good news is that most children’s savings accounts receive a much higher interest rate than adult savings accounts.
-The best rates today are around 4.5%; a lot better than the 1% interest on an adult instant access savings account.
+Some of the best children’s savings account rates pay up to 4%; a lot better than the 0.8% interest on an adult instant access savings account.

 Most children’s savings accounts can be opened online, in branch, or over the phone – but usually they can only be managed in-branch.
 A few accounts do offer online access after your kid reaches a certain age, though.
 Likewise, some accounts come with just a cash card – but some will offer a full-blown debit card.